Your tattoo doesn't have to be for life. Whatever your reason for wanting to remove it - we can help.

 How do I find out if this treatment is suitable for me?

-Consultations take 30 minutes, including any required test patches or skin analysis and cost £25.
-All consultation are conducted by doctors, nurses or aestheticians as appropriate to the treatment that interests you.
-You will never be seen or pressurised by sales staff as we do not employ them.
+All consultations are conducted by doctors, nurses and laser aestheticians and cost £25, so you will never be seen or pressurised by sales staff - as we do not employ them.

 How to do I check that Face & Body is a safe and professional treatment provider?

 Face & Body is annually inspected by Healthcare Improvement Scotland who regulate independent hospitals, hospices and clinics in Scotland.
 The inspections examine our team, treatments and clinical environment, so that you have the invaluable assurance that you are in safe hands that use safe products in a safe environment.